duclong1311/duclong1311/README.md

 ## 👨‍💻 About Me

-- 💻 **Graduation** Graduated with a Bachelor's degree in Information Systems.
+- 💻 **Graduation:** Graduated with a Bachelor's degree in Information Systems.
 - 🚀 **Strengths:** Front-end development with React.js.

 - 🔧 **Proficiency in:**